scottbreenmsft/OfficeDocs-SharePoint/OneDrive/deploy-intune.md

 OneDrive is preinstalled on Windows 10 and later.
 You can choose to switch to [per-machine installation](per-machine-installation.md).

-For info about configuring sync app settings using Intune, see [Use administrative templates in Intune](configure-sync-intune.md).
+For info about configuring sync app settings using Intune, see [Configure settings with Intune](configure-sync-intune.md).

 ## Deploy the OneDrive app to iOS devices